18F/18f.gsa.gov/_posts/2018-07-26-what-we-learned-from-building-a-pool-of-agile-vendors.md

 from all over the country.

-We knew we wanted great vendors that could build software using agile and human centered methodologies and that we needed these types of acquisitions to work at the speed of agile development cycles.
+We knew we wanted great vendors that could build software using agile and user-centered methodologies and that we needed these types of acquisitions to work at the speed of agile development cycles.
 When we set out to begin issuing task orders, we intended the projects to take less than four weeks from solicitation to contract kickoff, and from